Larkin 25

 Larkin 25 was an arts festival and cultural event in Kingston upon Hull, England, organised to mark the 25th anniversary of the death of the poet and University of Hull librarian, Philip Larkin.
 The festival was launched at Hull Truck Theatre on 14 June 2010 and concluded on 2 December 2010, the twenty-fifth anniversary of the poet's death, with the unveiling of a statue in his likeness at Hull Paragon Interchange.

 Philip Larkin

 Larkin was born in Coventry and lived in Hull while he was head librarian at the Brynmor Jones Library from 1955 until his death in 1985.
 Larkin was a jazz critic for The Daily Telegraph between 1961 and 1971.
-He lived for much of this time in a flat in Pearson Park in Hull near the university, and later in a house at Newland Park.
+He lived for the greater part of his time in Hull in a flat at 32 Pearson Park near the university.
+In the 1970s he bought a house at Newland Park.

 Festival

 The Larkin 25 festival coincided with Hull's annual literature festival, 'Humber Mouth', and included walking tours, art and photography exhibitions, musical events and an exhibition of Larkin memorabilia.
 A compilation of Larkin's favourite jazz recordings titled "Larkin's Jazz" was released in conjunction with the festival.

 In June, Sir Tom Courtenay visited the University of Hull to perform a one-man play, Larkin Revisited, and repeated the performance at Hull Truck Theatre in November 2010.
 A Hull city bus was named "Philip Larkin" by Sir Andrew Motion in honour of the poet.
 On 7 October 2010, "Poetry on the Buses" was launched in Hull and East Yorkshire to coincide with National Poetry Day.
 Forty of Larkin's poems were displayed on East Yorkshire Motor Services vehicles until the end of the festival in December 2010.